Find out eight reasons why orcas don’t belong at SeaWorld and discover what you can do to help these animals!

 1. Premature Deaths

-Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum lifespan is 60 to 70 years for males and 80 to over 100 for females.
-The average age of death for orcas who have died at SeaWorld is 13 years old.
+Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum lifespan is 60 to 70 years for males and 80 to 90 for females.
+The average age of death for orcas who have died at SeaWorld is 14 years old.

 2. Lean, Mean Killing Machines—or Not?

 In the wild, despite centuries of sharing the ocean, there has been only a single reliable report of an orca harming a human being.
-Because of the stress involved in being deprived of everything that is natural and important to orcas in captivity, orcas have attacked and killed three humans just since 1991 and many others have been injured.
+Because of the stress involved in being deprived of everything that is natural and important to orcas in captivity, orcas have attacked and killed four humans just since 1991 and many others have been injured.

 3. Collapsed Dorsal Fins

 All captive adult male orcas have collapsed dorsal fins, likely because they have no space in which to swim freely, spend long periods of time floating listlessly at the surface of the water, and are fed an unnatural diet of thawed dead fish.
 SeaWorld claims that this condition is common—however, in the wild, it rarely ever happens and is a sign of an injured or unhealthy orca.

 6. Diet of Pig and Cow Bones

 In captivity, orcas are unable to hunt and obtain water from their prey, so SeaWorld gives them gelatin, a substance that is not natural for them, in an attempt to keep them hydrated.
 Tilikum, who weighed 12,000 lbs., alone consumed 83 pounds of gelatin every day.

 7. Breaking Their Teeth to Get Out